Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 Ancient Greek thought is the essential wellspring from which the intellectual, ethical, and political civilization of the West draws and to which, even today, we repeatedly return.
 In more than sixty essays by an international team of scholars, this volume explores the full breadth and reach of Greek thought—investigating what the Greeks knew as well as what they thought about what they knew, and what they believed, invented, and understood about the conditions and possibilities of knowing.

 This landmark guide covers research into every aspect of African-American life and work, offering a compendium of information and interpretation about almost 400 years of African-Americans’s experiences as an ethnic group and as Americans.
-A companion CD-ROM packaged with the book makes more than 15,000 bibliography entries available for computer searching.
+A companion CD-ROM makes more than 15,000 bibliography entries available for computer searching.

 This exhaustive resource offers information on everything from adolescent acne to menopause in the belief that better-informed women can have better partnerships with their physicians.

 Religious beliefs and practices, which permeated all aspects of life in antiquity, traveled well-worn routes throughout the Mediterranean.
-New gods encountered in foreign lands by merchants and conquerors were sometimes taken home to be adapted and adopted.
-A full understanding of this complex spiritual world unfolds in Religions of the Ancient World, the first basic reference work that collects and organizes available information to offer an expansive, comparative perspective.
+New gods encountered by travelers abroad were sometimes taken home to be adapted and adopted.
+This first basic reference work on the topic offers an expansive, comparative perspective.

 The United States has always been a nation of immigrants, shaped by successive waves of new arrivals.
 This comprehensive guide, edited and written by an interdisciplinary group of prominent scholars, provides an authoritative account of the most recent surge of immigrants.
 Based on the latest U.S. Census data and scholarly research, The New Americans is an essential reference for anyone curious about the changing face of America.